gamesbook/pyprototypr/docs/overview.rst

 this with a regular graphics package can sometimes be tedious;
 especially when common changes need to be made across many elements.

-Simple designs that make use of regular-shaped symbols or fonts are straightforward to implement in **pyprototypr**; but more complex pictures or background images should be made, as usual, in a regular graphics design package and then added into your script by a link
+Simple designs that make use of regular-shaped objects or fonts, including fonts that themselves contain symbols or icons, are straightforward to implement in **pyprototypr**; but more complex pictures or background images should be made, as usual, in a regular graphics design package and then added into your script by a link